 Join us for the launch of Gaza: The Story of a Genocide, an urgent collection of personal testimonies, poetry, photography, art, and frontline reportage.

-Ahmed Alnaouq, Tareq Baconi, and Ahmed Masoud will join the book’s editors, Fatima Bhutto and Sonia Faleiro, in conversation.
+Ahmed Alnaouq, Tareq Baconi, and Yara Eid will join the book’s editors, Fatima Bhutto and Sonia Faleiro, in conversation.

 Ahmed Alnaouq is a Palestinian journalist and human rights activist based in London.
 He is the co-founder and director of We Are Not Numbers and a journalist with Palestine Deep Dive.
 Ahmed holds a degree in English Literature from Al-Azhar University in Gaza and an MA in International Journalism from Leeds University, where he was a Chevening Scholar.